jdmedlock/dbdesign/README.md

 ## What is MongoDB?

-[MongoDB](https://www.mongodb.com/) is a Open Source, NoSQL database management system that supports:
+[MongoDB](https://www.mongodb.com/) is an Open Source, NoSQL database management system that contains the following features:

 - Ad hoc queries
 - Indexing